 Points to Remember

-- Acquired cystic kidney disease (ACKD) is a condition in which the kidneys develop many fluid-filled sacs called cysts.
+- Acquired cystic kidney disease happens when a person's kidneys develop fluid-filled sacs, called cysts, over time.

 Hope through Research